 The preliminary Project Baseline Schedule shall be the Project Schedule until the Project Baseline Schedule is accepted by TxDOT.
-The Project Baseline Schedule shall be a detailed CPM schedule based on the preliminary Project Baseline Schedule set forth in Exhibit 10 of the Agreement.
-The Developer shall submit the Project Baseline Schedule to TxDOT no later than 90 Days following NTP1.
+The Project Baseline Schedule shall be a detailed CPM schedule based on the preliminary Project Baseline Schedule set forth in Exhibit 10 of the Agreement for the IH 635 Section, IH 635/IH 35E Interchange, IH 35E Section, and the IH 635/US 75 Interchange and shall include Final Acceptance of all Project Segments.
+The Developer shall submit the Project Baseline Schedule to TxDOT no later than 90 Days following

+NTP1.
+The Developer shall update the Project Baseline Schedule to include the IH 35E Capacity Improvement Section and submit the updated Project Baseline Schedule to TxDOT no later that 90 days following TxDOT's issuance of intent to issue NTP3 under Section 7.7.2.3 of the Agreement.
 TxDOT will review the Project Baseline Schedule within 28 Days of submission.
 In the event that TxDOT does not accept the Project Baseline Schedule, the Developer shall revise and resubmit it.
 For each resubmission of the Project Baseline Schedule, TxDOT will review it within 21 Days of resubmission.

 Once the Project Baseline Schedule has been accepted by TxDOT, it can only be revised with TxDOT's acceptance of a proposed Revised Project Baseline Schedule.
-When summarized, the Project Baseline Schedule shall be such that the sum of Payment Activity prices therein equals the sum of Payment Activity prices in the preliminary Project Baseline Schedule
+When summarized, the Project Baseline Schedule shall be such that the sum of Payment Activity prices therein equals the sum of Payment Activity prices in the preliminary Project Baseline Schedule.

 The Developer shall submit to TxDOT a Revised Project Baseline Schedule within 14 Days after each Change Order, Relief Event or Compensation Event is executed.
 All approved Change Orders, Relief Events and Compensation Events shall be incorporated into the originally planned execution of the Work.
 TxDOT will confirm in writing the acceptance of each Revised Project Baseline Schedule.
-The accepted Project Baseline Schedule or current accepted Revised Project

-Baseline Schedule shall remain in force until a subsequent Revised Project Baseline Schedule is accepted by TxDOT.
+The accepted Project Baseline Schedule or current accepted Revised Project Baseline Schedule shall remain in force until a subsequent Revised Project Baseline Schedule is accepted by TxDOT.